urbanopt/urbanopt.github.io/workflows/ghp/ghp.md

 9. ### Run Lifecycle Cost Analysis (LCCA)

-	URBANopt integrates **lifecycle cost analysis (LCCA)** capabilities into the GHP workflow using **REopt**, techno-economic optimization engine.
+	URBANopt integrates **lifecycle cost analysis (LCCA)** capabilities into the GHP workflow using the **REopt**, techno-economic optimization engine.
 This integration enables a financial evaluation of district-scale geothermal heat pump (GHP) systems that have been designed and sized using the URBANopt GHP workflow.

 	The REopt-based LCCA computes key financial metrics - including **initial capital cost**, **lifecycle capital cost**, **lifecycle electricity cost**, and **total lifecycle cost** - to assess the cost and financial viability of installing a GHP system at a given site.